-Historically, this serious chronic disease affected people of low-income groups and professionals thought the causes of the disease were due to poor environmental conditions related to food.
-Scientists agree that poor nutrition and a sedentary lifestyle are leading causes of obesity and diabetes.
+Historically, this serious chronic disease affected people of low-income groups and professionals thought the causes were due to poor environmental conditions related to food.
+Scientists continue to agree that poor nutrition and a sedentary lifestyle are leading causes of obesity and diabetes.
 The rise in statistics is no longer associated with lower income levels and probably represents a cultural shift, in terms of how people psychologically view healthy eating habits.

 The Diabetes Type 2 Epidemic